The Ulez was first introduced in 2019. (Image: Matt Brown/Flickr)

 The TfL website offers a system where people can check their registered licence plates to see if they are required to pay the Ulez charge.

 Khan launched a £110 million scrappage scheme in January, providing grants of up to £2,000 for eligible drivers to scrap or retrofit their high-polluting, older cars or up to £1,000 for motorcycles from August.
+He recently expanded it to make all Londoners eligible.

 The London Authority states the scrappage scheme is designed to help people “switch to cleaner, greener modes of transport”.